sirgal/Ssaknul/README.md

 # Ssaknul
-Simple userscripts that I use to remove gamification and brain-damaging design patterns from websites
+Simple userscripts or uBlock rules that I use to remove gamification and brain-damaging design patterns from websites